-The following table presents the aggregate number of outstanding unexercised options held by each of our Non-Employee Directors as of December 31, 2013.
+The following table presents the aggregate number of outstanding unexercised (vested and unvested) options held by each of our Non-Employee Directors as of December 31, 2014.
 None of the Non-Employee Directors held any other outstanding stock awards on that date.